kevinmilner/event-reports/2019_07_04-ci38443183-M6.4-Ridgecrest_Earthquake_Sequence/README.md

 ### Aftershock Locations
 *[(top)](#table-of-contents)*

 Map view of the aftershock sequence, plotted as cyan circles.
-The mainshock  and foreshocks are plotted below in brown and green circles respectively, but may be obscured by aftershocks.
+The mainshock  and foreshocks are plotted below in brown and magenta circles respectively, but may be obscured by aftershocks.
 Nearby UCERF3 fault traces are plotted in gray lines, and the region used to fetch aftershock data in a dashed dark gray line.

 | First Day | First Week | To Date |
 |-----|-----|-----|